 The water laps gently upon the rocks, and lulls the body into a restful state.

-The expense of blues, and the shading is enticing on this majestic river, such an important waterway to the world.
+The expanse of blues, and the shading is enticing on this majestic river, such an important waterway to the world.

-The depths hold mysteries as old as time, sunken ships, and buried treasures lay in waiting to be rediscovered.
+The depths hold mysteries as old as time, sunken ships, and buried treasures lay in wait to be rediscovered.